koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

     1. [A loss function is a tool which chisels circuits into networks](/four-usages-of-loss-in-ai).
 Most outer/inner alignment frames assume that that tool should _also_ _embody_ the goals we want to chisel into the network.
 When chiseling a statue, the chisel doesn’t have to also look like the finished statue.
     2. Shaping is empirically useful in both [AI](https://openai.com/blog/deep-reinforcement-learning-from-human-preferences/) and [animals](<https://en.wikipedia.org/wiki/Shaping_(psychology)>).
 If you think about reward as exclusively “encoding” what you want, you lose track of important learning dynamics and seriously constrain your alignment strategies.
     3. “Loss-as-chisel” encourages [substantive and falsifiable speculation](/a-shot-at-the-diamond-alignment-problem) about internals and thus about generalization behavior, and avoids the teleological confusions which arise from using the intentional stance on agents ~“wanting” to optimize their loss functions.
-3. Complete and precise inner alignment seems unnecessary, anti-natural, and very hard.
+3. Complete and precise inner alignment seems unnecessary, anti-natural, and hard.
     1. Humans don’t form their values by being inner-aligned to a robust grading procedure.
 If you look at the single time _ever_ that human-compatible values have arisen in generally intelligent minds (i.e. in humans), you’ll find it _wasn’t_ done through outer/inner alignment.
 According to [shard theory](/shard-theory), human values are _inner alignment failures on the_ _reward circuitry in the human brain_ (read carefully: this is not the usual evolution analogy!).
 If you aim to “solve” outer and inner alignment, you are ruling out the _only_ empirically known class of methods for growing human-compatible values.
     2. Complete inner alignment on one kind of goal seems difficult and anti-natural.
 We’ve never observed it in reality, and [it doesn’t seem necessary](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=Cyzck3vqEa4EfoXaz).
 4. I dialogue with my model of someone who advocates solving alignment via inner-aligning an agent to a robust grading procedure.
 In particular, I discuss how some reasons for doom no longer apply in the loss-as-chisel framing.